If you’re experiencing nausea and vomiting during pregnancy, you’re not alone. An estimated 70 – 80% of women experience this during pregnancy.

 - A previous case of hyperemesis gravidarum

 When left untreated, HG can cause several maternal and fetal complications.
-Babies born to mothers with hyperemesis gravidarum sometimes suffering advanced and even life-threatening neurological and gastrointestinal issues (4).
-As such, you must get in touch with your medical provider if you are throwing up three or more times per day or if you’ve lost more than 5 pounds since becoming pregnant.
+Babies born to mothers with hyperemesis gravidarum sometimes suffer advanced and even life-threatening neurological and gastrointestinal issues.5What Are The Complications Of Hyperemesis Gravidarum (HG)?

 Subsequent malnutrition and dehydration may harm expectant mothers and their unborn babies.
-As such, it is vital that anyone with extreme symptoms seek out early and aggressive intervention.
+As such, it is vital that those with extreme symptoms seek out early medical intervention.

-In extreme cases, prescription medications may be necessary.
-However, there are plenty of simple preventive measures you can take to eliminate your pregnancy-related discomforts.
+In extreme cases, prescription medication may be necessary.
+However, there are plenty of simple preventive measures you can take to eliminate pregnancy-related discomforts.

-Do your best to avoid trigger foods.
+Try to avoid ‘trigger’ foods.
 Pregnancy is known to alter a woman’s taste and appetite.
 It should be easy for you to identify and steer clear of the foods and beverages that you now find intolerable.

 Furthermore, keep plenty of bland, carb-rich foods on hand.
 Crackers, dry cereals, toast, and pretzels are just a few of the foods that will help you make it through your first trimesters without going hungry.